Easy Sandwich Bread Recipe

 Instructions

 • Start mixing using a large spoon until a dough forms.
-Switch to kneading with your hands, sprinkling flour into the dough until it is smooth and slightly sticky.
+Switch to kneading with your hands, sprinkling the remaining flour* into the dough until it is smooth and slightly sticky.
 It should feel tacky, but not stick to your hands.
 This process should take about 6 minutes.
-DO NOT pour entire amount of flour onto dough and try to knead it in.
-YOU WILL get a tough, dry dough.
-Just go little by little to get the texture you’re looking for.

 • Place dough into a well greased bowl and roll around to coat.
-Cover gently with a clean kitchen towel and rise 1 hour or until doubled in size.
+Cover with plastic wrap or a clean kitchen towel and rise 1-2 hours or until doubled in size.

 • Remove dough from bowl and divide into two even amounts.
 Gently press into two rectangles the width of your loaf pans.
 Roll up to form a log and place into each greased loaf pan.
-Cover and rise again for about 45 minutes or until doubled in size.
+Cover with a kitchen towel and let rise again for about 1 hour or until doubled in size.

 • Bake loaves for 30-40 minutes or until completely cooked through.
-Try to not over bake!
+Do not over bake!

-• Optional step: when bread is removed from the oven and still hot, rub the tops with butter.
+• When bread is removed from the oven and still hot, brush the tops with butter.

 • Cool 20 minutes in pans before removing to cooling racks.
 Cool completely before cutting into slices.
 Store in airtight containers in the refrigerator to keep up to 4 days.
 OR place into the freezer.